Bone loss can happen for different reasons, from trauma to periodontitis which is a disease of the gum and bone caused by bacterial tooth plaque.

 How long will the procedure take?

-The bone grafting procedure alone can take as little as an hour.
-Once the bone grafting has been completed we would let this heal and mature for 4-6 months prior to commencing with any further treatment.
+The procedure alone can take as little as an hour.
+Once the bone grafting has been completed, we would let this heal and mature for 4-6 months prior to commencing with any further treatment (such as implants).